 Partially open the queen cage inside a clear plastic bag.
 We advise doing this in a car or closed room.
 Remove the workers from the cage.
 If the queen comes out first, empty the cage and put her back in alone.
 Make sure you close the cage again once the queen is inside on her own.
 The workers should all be in the bag and can be released outside.

-Place the queen in the nucleus
+Place the queen cage in the nucleus